rgriff23/rgriff23.github.io/_posts/2018-06-08-olympic-history-7-size.md

 This is a lot of events to consider, but we can reduce the list a bit.
 First, we can eliminate events based on weight classes (wrestling, weightlifting, and boxing), since the size of athletes in these events are restricted and the changes over time primarily reflect [shifting definitions](https://www.sports-reference.com/olympics/summer/2000/WRE/) of the weight classes.
 Second, we can eliminate events that include both men and women, including all the equestrian events and pairs figure skating.
 This leaves 108 events to consider.

-To charaterize historical trends in size for different events, I fit separate linear regressions for Height ~ Year and Weight ~ Year for athletes in each event, and saved the estimated regression slopes.
+To characterize historical trends in size for different events, I fit separate linear regressions for Height ~ Year and Weight ~ Year for athletes in each event, and saved the estimated regression slopes.
 By plotting the estimated regression slopes for height against the estimated regression slopes for weight across different events, we can identify events in which the size of athletes have changed the most.
 Importantly, the quadrant of the plot in which the point falls indicates the type of size change for each event:

 - Upper left quadrant: athletes have gotten shorter and heavier
 - Upper right quadrant: athletes have gotten taller and heavier